Antique French Pierrot Diamond & Ruby Brooch in Silver and 18K Gold

 Collector’s Note

 Figural jewels of this kind were never made in large numbers.
-Created for private salons, theatrical evenings, and the refined world of Parisian high society, Pierrot and Harlequin jewels were treasured not simply as ornaments, but as symbols of wit, fantasy, and cultured taste.
+Created for private salons, theatrical evenings, and the refined world of Parisian high society, Pierrot jewels were treasured not simply as ornaments, but as symbols of wit, fantasy, and cultivated taste.
 Most were later dismantled for their diamonds, making intact examples extraordinarily scarce today.

-To acquire such a jewel is not merely to own a brooch, but to preserve a small and luminous fragment of the golden age of Parisian jewelry.
+To acquire such a jewel is not merely to own a brooch, but to preserve a luminous fragment of the golden age of Parisian jewelry.

 Email us or give us a call: (929) 316-2746.
 For our shipping and refund policy please see our terms & conditions.